amanpreetkaur112/travel-tour/README.md

 ## 📄 License
 This project is released under the MIT License, so you're free to use, modify, and distribute it.

+## Declaration
+This was a group project for my Web Technology Project.